Axe Head Prayer • Have you lost your edge?

 Henri J.M.
 Nouwen

-During the most difficult period of his life, when he suddenly lost his self-esteem, his energy to live and work, his sense of being loved, even his hope in God.
+Nouwen wrote The Inner Voice of Love during the most difficult period of his life, when he suddenly lost his self-esteem, his energy to live and work, his sense of being loved, and even his hope in God.
 Although he experienced excruciating anguish and despair, he was still able to keep a journal.

 Buy from Amazon

-Are you going through the motions with no real passion for your faith or God?
-Are you dull and ineffective?
-If so, you’ve lost your spiritual edge—and there’s nothing that delights the devil more.
+Are you going through the motions without real passion for your faith or God?
+Have you stopped trusting God?
+If so, you’ve lost your spiritual edge.

 Sharpen your faith again with this message from Jill Briscoe.
-Teaching from the story of Elisha and a lost axe in 2 Kings 6, Jill encourages you that losing your edge is not the end of the story—it can be found with God’s help!AYER
+Her teaching from the story of Elisha and a lost axe in 2 Kings 6 will encourage you that losing your edge is not the end of the story—it can be found with God’s help!AYER

 Pin It on Pinterest